 Visit this page to find all the Daily Creative Sparks in one place.

-You don’t need to buy special art supplies to do the daily creative spark, however if you want to use the same materials that I use here are the inexpensive supplies from Amazon.
+You don’t need to buy special art supplies to do the daily creative spark.
+You can get inexpensive art materials from your local dollar store, or online from Amazon.